DanielT/a2ltool/README.md

 ### Create a new a2lfile and add a characteristic from an elf file to it

-`a2ltool --create --ellfile input.elf --characteristic my_var --output newfile.a2l`
+`a2ltool --create --elffile input.elf --characteristic my_var --output newfile.a2l`

 ## About a2l Files